 - Preferences of the child, where these can be reasonably determined;

 - Duration and stability of the child’s home atmosphere;

 - The ability of either parent to provide the child with basic education, necessities, and other needs;

 - Special needs requirements of a child, where applicable, as well as the cost associated with same;

 - Each parent’s home dynamics, stability and permanence, etc.

 At Nanda & Associate Lawyers, our excellent family law lawyers can assist you by drafting a practical, reasonable and detailed parenting plan for you and your children following separation / divorce from your spouse.
 They understand your specific circumstances and provide tailored and customized solutions for each of your parenting needs.
 Many legal complexities can arise in drafting parenting plans, and an experienced family law lawyer can help you navigate these and other issues in a professional, knowledgeable and cost-effective manner.

-Our Mississauga Lawyers are available for a no-obligation free consultation.
+Our Mississauga Lawyers are available for a consultation.
 Come and experience our quality legal counsel and personalized care we give to each of our clients.